indigo-iam/iam/compose/voms-replica/README.md

 * `ngx-remote`

 #### Site 3: Anywhere else
-* `client`: it is a single container containing GRID clients (in particular `voms-proxy-init`) used to query both the VOMS services.
+* `client`: it is a single container containing Grid clients (in particular `voms-proxy-init`) used to query both the VOMS services.
 It connects in round-robin fashion to each endpoint and when one fails it falls back to the others.
 Here a p12 file for the test user encrypted with the `pass` password is present in the `/certs` directory.
 It can be used to obtain a VOMS proxy by `voms-aa` serving a VO named `indigo-dc`.

 ### Networking